-PEER ASSESSMENTS (15 points)
+PEER ASSESSMENTS (15 pts.)

 Complete a Peer Assessment form for each team member at the end of the semester.
-You may receive up to 15 points based on the average of all the evaluations received from team peers.
-If you do not submit the assessments on your peers, you will not receive the corresponding points.
-The assessment form is available in Brightspace for your review.
-You will also complete an assessment form as your self-examination of your performance in the team; however, this assessment will not be averaged to the peer assessment points.
+Students may receive up to 15 points based on the average of all the evaluations received from team peers.
+If students do not submit the assessments on their peers, the said student will not receive their corresponding points.
+The assessment form is available in Brightspace for review.
+Students will also complete an assessment form to self-examining their performance in the team; however, this assessment will not be averaged to the peer assessment points received by peers.